Payroll Jobs

 Estimates of change throughout this release are calculated using un-rounded index values.
 They may differ from, though are more accurate than, change calculated from rounded values.

-The next release, scheduled on 24 July 2025, will include updated employer characteristics - industry and employment size - which also reduces the number of payroll jobs with 'unknown' employer characteristics improving the quality of indexes that include these characteristics.
-Further detail is available in Upcoming changes.
+The source of employer characteristics - industry and employment size - has been updated in this release, significantly reducing the number of payroll jobs with 'unknown' employer characteristics and improving the quality of indexes that include these characteristics.
+For more information, see the Update of employer characteristics section of the Methodology.

 Change periods